 We use the composite material to produce dental bonds as well.
 Dental bonding allows us to alter the look of your teeth in a lot of useful ways.
 If you dislike the way your teeth look because they are slightly crooked, spaced awkwardly, or have cosmetic imperfections like cracks or chips, we can fix them with dental bonding.
 This is a process that is quick, painless, and produces much value for our patients.

-Make sure to schedule a cleaning and examination at least once every 6 months so that we can stay on top of your oral health and help to prevent cavities from forming!
+Make sure to schedule a cleaning and dental examination at least once every 6 months so that we can stay on top of your oral health and help to prevent cavities from forming!

 Please call us today at (315) 766-2770 to schedule an appointment.
 We care about your smile and can't wait to see you!